Avngrss/Avngrss/README.md

 # Hi there 👋

 ## My name is Yura.
-I am a QA ingeener from Belarus.
+I am a QA/AQA ingeener from Belarus.

 ### About me  https://shiny-kelpie-75c2b5.netlify.app/